IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 ![Context menus](images/context-menus.png)

-## Create Template for Mapping Code
+## Interpreting a mapping from a template to generate code

-Creating a template for mapping code involves defining a custom template that generate the necessary code to perform the mappings.
+Creating a template for mapping code involves defining a custom template that generates the necessary code to perform the mappings.
 This step ensures that the mappings defined in the designer are translated into executable code.

 ![Template for Mapping code](images/template-mapping-code.png)

-Create a new template in the `ElementMappingModule` for mapping commands to domain entities by right-clicking on the `ElementMappingModule` package and selecting `New C# Template`.
+Create a new template in the `ElementMappingModule` for mapping commands to domain entities by right-clicking on the `ElementMappingModule` package and selecting the `New C# Template` option.

 Ensure the following properties are set: